Recruitment of overseas nurses and midwives

 - If the applicant is unsuccessful after their permitted attempts, the employer must stop sponsoring them and as a result their leave to remain period will be shortened.

-- Upon successful completion of the OSCE and awarding of NMC registration, employers need to commit to ongoing employment of the individual as a registered nurse on a salary of at least £20,800.
+- Upon successful completion of the OSCE and awarding of NMC registration, employers need to commit to ongoing employment of the individual as a registered nurse on a salary in line with the requirements.

 - It may take 35 calendar days for the NMC to process applications for PINs.
 If there are any issues with receiving PINs, then email TOC@nmc-uk.org and copy in NHSI.Workforce@nhs.net.
 The NMC is expediating this processing time and currently, it takes on average two to three weeks for a PIN to be received.